Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs

-We proceed by turning our estimator of a constant causal parameter $\tau$ into an estimator for a heterogeneous treatment function $\tau(x)$, by turning the estimation equation underlying the former estimator into a loss function.
-Following this strategy and using the decomposition from \eqref{eq:decomp}, we can estimate treatment effect heterogeneity with the following algorithm:
+We adapt our estimator of a constant causal parameter $\tau$ into an estimator for a heterogeneous treatment function $\tau(x)$, by turning the estimation equation underlying the former estimator into a loss function.
+The R-learner \citep{nie2021quasi} follows this strategy to derive a heterogeneous treatment effect estimator from Robinson's decomposition \citep{robinson1988root} in the setting of a single cross section.
+We follow the same strategy here with repeated cross sectional data.
+Using the decomposition from \eqref{eq:decomp}, we can estimate treatment effect heterogeneity with the following algorithm \textbf{R-DiD}:

 \RestyleAlgo{boxruled} \LinesNumbered